 Avoiding a new conviction as a felon with a criminal record is critical to your freedom.
 Working with Tampa criminal defense attorney Brett Metcalf gives you the best chance of challenging the new charges.
 A firearms conviction could strip you of your rights.
 Additionally, potential employers, landlords, and financial institutions might view such an offense as violent, making it difficult to secure a job, rent a home, return to school, or qualify for loans.

-As a seasoned firearms lawyer, Brett Metcalf brings unique insight from his time as a prosecutor at the State Attorney’s Office.
+As a seasoned firearms lawyer in Tampa, Brett Metcalf brings unique insight from his time as a prosecutor at the State Attorney’s Office.
 This background allows him to understand prosecutorial strategies, which he now uses to his clients’ advantage in defending against firearms charges.

 Since 2012, Brett has worked tirelessly to defend Tampa residents accused of gun-related offenses.
 From the outset, he strives to have charges reduced or dismissed.
 If the case proceeds, Brett builds a robust defense, aiming for a pretrial dismissal, an acquittal, or minimized penalties based on the specifics of the situation.